arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/blob-detection/content.md

 ![LAB thresholds for an apple in the Threshold Editor](assets/lab_thresholds_apple.png)

 To get a rough idea of the LAB color range of the target object you can use the histogram view in OpenMV.
+Make sure you have set the histogram to LAB color mode.
 Draw a rectangle with the mouse pointer just above the target object in the frame buffer view.
 In the histogram you can see which color values appear most often.
 You can set the target color ranges to the min and max values of the corresponding color component.

 ![LAB color histogram of frame buffer](assets/histogram.png)